|

 distributed computing, which was originally intended for

 large-scale, financial database applications.
-This software turns
+This software turned

 client PCs into "Batch Job Servers",